Yakshagana artiste Malpe Vasudeva Samaga passes away

-He was known for his oratory skills and involved himself in the roles during the 'Talamaddale'.
-He had formed his own 'Talamadde' troupe called 'Samyamam'.
+He was known for his oratory skills and was involved in roles during the Talamaddale.
+He had formed his own Talamadde troupe called Samyamam.

 Samaga was known for the roles of Manmatha, Parashurama, Ishwara, Shukracharya, Uthara and others.